kaospctqc/tic-tac-toe/README.md

 The app features 3 distinct areas:
 - the header that hosts the main title of the app and the main navigation menu
-- the main section that will show one of the 3 pages depending of where the user navigated
+- the main section that will show one of the 3 pages depending on where the user navigated
     - the game (Play),
     - how to play (Instructions),
     - contact form (Feedback).